-In 2017, Kape Communications Pty Ltd and Walker International Communications Group will work with all our colleagues and peers in New York and Australia to strengthen the cultural, faith and gender diversity in our two nations’ vibrant arts ecologies.
+In 2017, Kape Communications Pty Ltd and Walker International Communications Group will work with all our colleagues and peers in New York, and globally to strengthen the cultural, faith and gender diversity in our two nations’ vibrant arts ecologies.
 We believe that USA and Australia as modern immigration nations must be aggressive in modeling how dialogue and the arts can create respect and dignity for diverse communities.

 The law in both our democratic and pluralist societies protects people of all faiths and backgrounds.
 Our two nations’ acceptance of diversity in faith, culture and language, is an acceptance that have made us unique in the world, regardless of certain dark periods in our history of suspicion and fear.

 We interned Japanese, Italian and German citizens at times of global war in the past, and over a hundred years ago we enacted restrictive immigration regimes based on obscene and wrong notions of race.